Discover other sectors

 There are various options for teacher training, and it is important that you investigate these carefully before making your application - would you prefer a university-led PGCE, or a more school-based programme?
 Both include study and classroom practice.

 Apply for teacher training courses in England via the GOV.UK application service.
-Applications open 12 October 2021 for 2022/23 courses.
+Applications open in October 2022 for 2023/24 courses.
 You can apply for up to three courses.
 If your first three applications (Apply) are not successful, you can apply in a second round of applications (Apply Again).

 You may also be interested in: